anuj1501/anuj-raghani-website/content/home/experience.md

     date_end: '2021-07-21'
     description: >-
-      * Worked as a part of Equities Business Unit and implemented an ETL Pipeline to fetch configuration details of various micro services hosted on different servers
+      * Worked as a part of Equities Business Unit and implemented an ETL Pipeline to fetch configuration details of various micro services hosted on different servers.
       * Also contributed in creating a client simulator which mimics orders placed by clients and helps QA team understand the fixes required in the latest OMS releases.